To find age-based resources and tools for helping Americans get more physically active, check out these websites.

 - Let's Move! is a comprehensive national initiative launched by First Lady Michelle Obama dedicated to solving the problem of obesity within a generation.

 - The CDC's BAM!
-Body and Mind is an interactive online resource designed to give kids 9-13 years old information they need to make healthy lifestyle choices.
+Body and Mind is an interactive online resource designed to give kids ages 9 to 13 information they need to make healthy lifestyle choices.

 - Let's Move!
 Active Schools is a program for teachers, teachers, principals, administrators, and parents to create active environments that enable all students to get moving and reach their full potential.